TheKikGen/USBMidiKliK4x4/README.md

 To avoid unplugging the USB cable, you cand send this sysex TO A MIDI IN JACK (USB not implemented) that will do an harware reset programatically.
 The full board and USB will be resetted.
 The sysex message structure is the following :

        F0 77 77 78 <sysex function id = 0x0A> F7

+## Changing the device ProductStringName with an internal SYSEX

+it is posssible to change the USB device ProductStringName with a specific SYSEX.
+The new name is saved in the flash memory immediatly after receiving the SYSEX, so it persists even after powering off the device.
+The message structure is the following :

+       F0 <USB MidiKlik 4x4 header = 0x77 0x77 0x78> <sysex fn id = 0x0b> <USB Midi Product name > F7

+Only Serial is parsed (but USB will be in a next version), so you must send the SYSEX to a MIDI IN jack.
+You can use a tool like MIDI-OX to do that easily :
+- connect the device to USB
+- connect the MIDIOUT JACK 1 to the MIDI IN JACK 1
+- Open MIDI-OX and connect the USBMidiKliK MIDI-OUT 1 in the MIDI output device dialog box
+- Open the SysEx windows in the "View" menu
+- Enter the SYSEX msg in the command window and click on "Send Sysex" in the "CommandWindow" menu.
+- Unplug/plug the USB cable or send a Midi USB HardReset sysex (see below)
+- Quit and reopen MIDI-OX and you should see a new name in the MIDI devices dialog box.

+For example : the following SYSEX will change the name of the MIDI interface to "USB MidiKliK" :

+       F0 77 77 77 0B 55 53 42 20 4D 69 64 69 4B 6C 69 4B F7

+The product name is limited to 30 characters max, non accentuated (ascii code between 0 and 0x7F).

+## Changing the USB VendorID and ProductID with an internal SYSEX

+In the same way, you can also change the USB Vendor and Product Ids with a SYSEX.
+They are also saved in the flash memory and persist after power off.
+The sysex message structure is the following :

+    F0 77 77 78 <func id = 0x0C> <n1n2n3n4 = Vendor Id nibbles> <n1n2n3n4 = Product Id nibbles> F7

+As MIDI data are 7 bits bytes, a special encoding is used to handle VendorId and ProductID beeing 16 bits values.
+To stay light, and because the message is very short, 2 x 16 bits values, the encoding will consists in sending each nibble (4 bits) serialized in a bytes train.
+For example sending VendorID and ProductID 0X8F12 0X9067 will be encoded as :

+      0x08 0XF 0x1 0x2  0X9 0X0 0X6 0X7

+so the complete SYSEX message will be :

+      F0 77 77 78 0C 08 0F 01 02 09 00 06 07 F7

 ## Define router midi target with internals SYSEX

 You can change the behaviour of the routing from USB to serial, USB to USB, serial to USB, serial to serial.